 All Board Members and employees of this agency are required to use an approved seat belt while driving or riding in any motor vehicle while on State business.
 Use of seat belts and other safety restraints that the motor vehicle is equipped with is required by the operator and all passengers when operating and riding in State-owned vehicles, including the rear seats.

-§ 11-107.
-Service Contracts (Repealed consequent to 2024 LB 631)...
+§ 11 - 107.
+Service Contracts.